|« PreviousNext »|

 Attaches an Amazon EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

 Encrypted Amazon EBS volumes can be attached only to instances that support Amazon EBS encryption.
-For more information, see Amazon EBS encryption in the Amazon Elastic Compute Cloud User Guide.
+For more information, see Amazon EBS encryption in the Amazon Elastic Compute Cloud User Guide for Linux.

 For a list of supported device names, see Attaching the Volume to an Instance.
 Any device names that aren't reserved for instance store volumes can be used for Amazon EBS volumes.
-For more information, see Amazon EC2 Instance Store in the Amazon Elastic Compute Cloud User Guide.
+For more information, see Amazon EC2 Instance Store in the Amazon Elastic Compute Cloud User Guide for Linux.

 If a volume has an AWS Marketplace product code: